lostella/bulls-and-cows/README.md

 ## To be continued
 The code is very simple and was more of an exercise than a serious project.
 Many things need to be done.
-The major feature I would like to implement is to make it general with respect to the parameters defining the sequence to be guessed, such as its lenght, the digits that it contains, and whether or not repetitions are allowed.
+The major feature I would like to implement is to make it general with respect to the parameters defining the sequence to be guessed, such as its length, the digits that it contains, and whether or not repetitions are allowed.